shunny2/react-materialui/README.md

 npm start
 ```

-And finally, open a new terminal and run the json-server to make requests with test data.
+And finally, open a new terminal and run the JSON server to make requests with test data.
 ```bash
 npm run json-server
 ```

-Your application will be available at: [SignIn](http://localhost:3000/)
+Your application will be available at [SignIn](http://localhost:3000/)

-Your API will be available at: [Json-server](http://localhost:3333/)
+Your API will be available at [Json-server](http://localhost:3333/)

 ## Project Status

-> Status: Developing.
+> Status: Completed.

+## License

+This project is under an [MIT](https://opensource.org/licenses/MIT) license.

 <hr/>